Ukdav/Implementing_Load_Balancers_with_Nginx/README.md

 **Nginx:**

-Nginx (pronounced "engine-x") is a powerful and lightweight open-source web server, reverse proxy server, and load balancer.
+Nginx (pronounced "engine-x") is a powerful and lightweight open-source web server, reverse proxy server and load balancer.
 It's known for its high performance, stability, and rich feature set.
 Nginx can be used as a load balancer by distributing incoming web traffic across multiple backend servers.
 Here's how it works:

 1. **HTTP Load Balancing**: Nginx can distribute HTTP/HTTPS requests to a pool of backend web servers.
 It uses various load-balancing algorithms (e.g., round-robin, least connections, IP hash) to determine how requests are distributed.

-2. **TCP/UDP Load Balancing**: Nginx can also handle TCP and UDP traffic, making it suitable for load balancing non-HTTP services like databases, mail servers, or custom protocols.
+2. **TCP/UDP Load Balancing**: Nginx can also handle TCP and UDP traffic, making it suitable for load-balancing non-HTTP services like databases, mail servers, or custom protocols.

 3. **Health Checks**: Nginx continuously monitors the health of backend servers.
 If a server becomes unavailable or unresponsive, Nginx will automatically stop sending traffic to that server.